ubccr/grendel/docs/pages/https.md

-# Setting up HTTPS
+# Trusted HTTPS and Code signing

 Grendel can be setup to provision over HTTPS.
-This document will describe the process of setting up a custom certificate authority (CA), rebuilding iPXE to embed the CA.crt file, and running Grendel provisioning server over HTTPS.
+This document will describe the process of setting up a custom certificate authority (CA), rebuilding iPXE to embed the CA.crt file, running Grendel provisioning server over HTTPS, and code signing boot images.

 !!! note
     These steps require building Grendel from source.